USS John C. Stennis: Ship's seal

-John C. Stenniss seal was produced from the combined efforts of several crew members with historical help from Stennis Center for Public Service, John C. Stennis Space Center and United States Senate Historian.
+John C. Stenniss seal was produced from the combined efforts of several crew members with historical help from the Stennis Center for Public Service, John C. Stennis Space Center and the United States Senate Historian.
 The seal implies peace through strength, just as Senator John C. Stennis was referred to as an "unwavering advocate of peace through strength" by President Ronald Reagan, when the ship's name was announced in June 1988.

-The circular shape signifies the Nimitz-class aircraft carrier's unique capability to circle the world without refueling while providing a forward presence from the sea.
+The circular shape signifies the Nimitz-class aircraft carrier's unique capability to circle the world without refueling, while providing a forward presence from the sea.
 The predominant colors are red, white, blue and gold, the same as those of the United States and the Navy.
 The outer border, taken from one version of a U.S. Senate crest, represents the strength through unity of the ship's crew.

 The four gold bands and eight ties denote John C. Stennis' four decades (41 years) in the Senate and the eight presidents he served with, from President Truman to President Reagan.
-The seven stars in the blue border represent his seven terms in the Senate and characterize John C. Stennis as the seventh Nimitz-class aircraft carrier.
+The seven stars in the blue border represent his seven terms in the Senate, and John C. Stennis as the seventh Nimitz-class aircraft carrier.
 The red and white stripes inside the blue border represent the American flag and the American people John C. Stennis serves.
 They also honor the courage and sacrifice of the United States' armed forces.